Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Introduction

 \section{Introduction}

-Social robot navigation is becoming an increasingly relevant field, with both growing academic research interest and notable industry involvement.
-Industrial applications include autonomous vehicles, robots for restaurants and museums, and delivery pods for last mile delivery~\cite{singamaneni2023survey}.

-Despite efforts of the social robot navigation community to establish principles and guidelines for evaluation~\cite{francis2023principles}, benchmarking of social robotics is not yet standardized and can be biased to suit specific research narratives.
+Social robot navigation is an increasingly relevant field, with both growing academic research interest and notable industry involvement.
+Despite the efforts of the social robot navigation community to establish principles and guidelines for evaluation~\cite{francis2023principles}, benchmarking of social robots is not yet standardized and can be biased to suit specific research narratives.
 Social robot navigation (hereafter \textbf{SocNav}) is currently assessed through metrics focusing on success, safety, proxemics, or readability~\cite{mavrogiannis2023core}.
-However, different research works consider different metrics depending on what their authors consider relevant and often make claims without considering tradeoffs between metrics or Pareto optimality for the metrics selected.
+However, different research works use different metrics depending on what their authors consider relevant and often make claims without contemplating tradeoffs between metrics or Pareto optimality.

 Furthermore, task type and navigation context~\cite{francis2023principles} are often overlooked.
-How the type of task affects behavior is exemplified by robots entering people's personal space, which is required if a robot is delivering an object to a person, but normally should be avoided.
+How the type of task affects behavior is exemplified by robots entering people's personal space, which is required when a robot delivers an object to a person, but should normally be avoided.
 The importance of context is exemplified by whether a robot should pass bystanders at high speed, which is more appropriate when a robot is carrying urgent medical equipment than when returning to base to recharge, even though the task might be the same from a geometric perspective.